Ceribou/Boosting_online_sales_NLP/Boosting_online_sales_The_North_Face/README.md

 2. Use the groups of similar products to build a simple recommender system algorithm.
 3. Use topic modeling algorithms to assess the latent topics present in the item descriptions.

+Please ensure you download the notebook and also the "sample-data.csv".

 ![alt text](north-face-logo.webp
 )